 LNG in South Africa

 The new situation we have with comparatively cheaper LNG is sharpening our senses for new opportunities.
-This happens out of pain experienced by the producers as well as out of opportunistic endeavor in potential consuming markets.
+This happens out of pain experienced by the producers as well as out of opportunistic endeavors in potential consuming markets.
 Either way, we are all happy takers and won’t look at the teeth too much – won’t we?

 New markets are needed and they are needed real quick.
-Countries that just months ago could not even remotely hope to become LNG importers should be very high on the list of exporters development targets.
+Countries that just months ago could not even remotely hope to become LNG importers should be very high on the list of exporters’ development targets.

 Spotlight on South Africa.

 The country is the economic powerhouse of the SADC region and one of the African heavyweights.
-As such it resides a bit lonely in a region where its peers are economically far less potent and hence stands on its own for many developments in this region as it cannot count on others to make the initial pushes for bigger, better and cleaner.
+As such it resides a bit lonely in a region where its peers are economically far less potent and hence stands on its own for many developments in this region as it cannot count on others to make the initial pushes for bigger, better, and cleaner.

 Everyone looking at a world map of energy movements will quickly find that there is a huge white blob around the country.
 The entire African continent is an energy minnow with only some countries having developed some export industries but the import side and indeed, the internal energy markets are puny in comparison.